 Do I need a smart home hub for a WiFi smart plug?

-For a wifi smart plug, you do not need a hub.
+For a WiFi smart plug, you do not need a hub.
 These devices connect directly to your existing WiFi router.
 This is different from other smart devices that use protocols like Zigbee or Z-Wave, which do require a central hub.

 Can I use a smart plug outdoors?